Elyse Friedman: Awards and accomplishments

 Elyse Friedman has published four novels, one book of short stories, and a book of poems.
 Her work has been shortlisted for the Toronto Book Award, the Trillium Book Award and the Relit Award.
 Her story, The Soother, won the Gold National Magazine Award for fiction.
 Her stories have appeared in the Journey Prize Anthology, Best Canadian Stories and various literary journals and anthologies in Canada and the United States.
 Elyse's screenplay "Better Now" received the TIFF-CBC Screenwriter Award Jury Prize in 2019.
 In 2020, her screenplay "The Relationship Experiment" won the TIFF-CBC Screenwriter Award.
-She has also won the Tom Hendry Award.
+She has also won a Tom Hendry Award for her play The Cole Porter Suite (RBC Emerging Playwright Award, 2019).